 Who should attend this workshop?

-This workshop is intended for early career faculty who are eligible to submit a CAREER proposal in July 2023, per the current Program Solicitation.
+This workshop is intended for early career faculty who are eligible to submit a CAREER proposal in July 2024, per the current NSF Program Page.
 Specifically, the workshop is intended for faculty that:

 - Hold a doctoral degree in a field supported by NSF;